Illinois Housing Development Authority (IHDA) Rental Assistance Program

 If approved, CPAH will contact the property owner or property manager listed on the Release of Information form to collect the (i) Landlord Verification Form, (ii) Landlord W-9 form, and (iii) Landlord ACH Form (if landlord desires electronic funds transfer).

 CPAH will strive to issue payment within 5 business days of receiving the completed landlord forms.
-Payment will be issued directly to the landlord.
+Payment will be issued directly to the landlord or utility company (in the case of utility assistance).
 Program recipients are encouraged to contact the property owner or property manager once they are notified that their application is approved; this may help encourage landlords to return necessary forms in a timely manner.
 Payment cannot be issued without the landlord verification form and W-9 form.
 If landlord forms are not returned within 5 business days of CPAH’s initial contact with landlord, funds may be reallocated to another applicant.

 Frequently Asked Questions: